-Consumers are more likely to complete a transaction when they have the option to choose a public delivery location beyond their home address.
-They’ll also want to track the package; and return unwanted goods.
-Companies that offer such flexibility stand out from the competition.
+Consumers are also more likely to complete a transaction when they can choose a public delivery location beyond their home address.
+They’ll also want to track the package and return unwanted goods.
+Something our FICP and FedEx Delivery Manager® solutions can support.

 To offer new delivery options – why not partner up?

-One small business example is Filipino shoe start-up POSH Pocket Shoes, who were able to find logistics support from the FedEx team.
-POSH Pocket found that displaying FedEx as official courier on their website was an advantage - helping attract more international customers, contributing to greater business success.
+One small business example is Filipino shoe start-up POSH Pocket Shoes.
+POSH Pocket found that displaying FedEx as official courier on their website was an advantage.
+It helped them attract more international customers, contributing to greater business success.

 Want to find out more – or starting a small business for the first time?
-Click here to see how FedEx can help expand your cross-border business.
+Click here to see how our small business tips can help expand your cross-border business.

-And for your next e-commerce shipment, visit our FedEx e-Commerce homepage.
+And for your next e-commerce shipment, visit our e-commerce homepage.